 - Deer often feed late in the evening and very early in the morning, so you won’t always see them.

-- They are a special problem in gardens next to woodlands that can provide cover during the day.
+- They are especially a problem in gardens near woodlands that provide cover during the day.

 - The two most common deer in California are the mule deer and the blacktailed deer.

 Look for these signs to confirm deer damage:

 - Hoofprints, 2 to 3 inches long, split in the middle, pointed at the front, and more rounded at the rear